Sun-WeiZhen/Robot-ultrasonic-system-based-on-deep-reinforcement-learning/README.md

 We find that if the simulation environment is poorly designed, the training algorithm is generally nonconvergent.
 Therefore, it took us nearly half a year to build the simulation environment.
 The main work is wasted on image acquisition and training.

-My doctor's four years, two years of detailed analysis and one year of experimental preparation have only now produced some results.
+In my four years of doctoral career, two years of detailed analysis, and one year of experimental preparation, until now, I have achieved some works.